 One of the most overlooked causes of downtime is a route that is spread too thin geographically.
 When accounts are scattered across wide areas, a single vehicle problem, traffic delay, or technician absence can cascade into a full day of missed stops.
 Routes that are tightly clustered within specific Palm Coast neighborhoods allow you to absorb disruptions without leaving customers uncovered.

 When evaluating which accounts to take on or pool routes for sale to acquire, prioritize geographic concentration.
 A route with 40 accounts within a five-mile radius will outperform a route with 55 accounts spread across 20 miles every time, especially when something goes wrong.
+Density gives you room to recover when the unexpected happens, which is exactly what makes a route durable.

 Create Redundancy in Your Workforce